git4rk/ApplicationServeronCloud/latestUpdates.md

 * Added ability for clients to request a [Public IP](/docs/services/ApplicationServeronCloud?topic=wasaas-networkEnvironment#networkEnvironment) address for their WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} VM
 * Addressed [several security vulnerabilities](https://www.ibm.com/support/docview.wss?uid=swg21993842){: new_window} that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
-  * A vulnerability in IBM WebSphere Application Server that might allow remote attackers to execute arbitrary Java code with a serialized object from untrusted sources.
+  * A vulnerability in IBM WebSphere Application Server that might allow remote attackers to run arbitrary Java code with a serialized object from untrusted sources.
   * A denial-of-service vulnerability that is caused by an out-of-bounds read in the TS_OBJ_print_bio function.
 A remote attacker might exploit this vulnerability by using a specially crafted time-stamp file to cause the application to crash.
   * A potential vulnerability in OpenSSL that might allow a remote attacker to obtain sensitive information, caused by an error in the Triple-DES on 64-bit block cipher, used as a part of the SSL/TLS protocol.
 By capturing large amounts of encrypted traffic between the SSL/TLS server and the client, a remote attacker able to conduct a man-in-the-middle attack might exploit this vulnerability to recover the plaintext data and obtain sensitive information.
 This vulnerability is known as the SWEET32 Birthday attack.
   * OpenSSL is vulnerable to a denial of service.
 By repeatedly requesting renegotiation, a remote authenticated attacker might send an overly large OCSP Status Request extension to consume all available memory resources.